adobe/ferrum/README.md

 <a name="lazy-evaluation"></a>
 #### Lazy Evaluation

-Like python iterators, sequences support lazy evaluation.
-They support it, because lazy evaluation is a core feature of javascript es6 iterators.
+Like Python iterators, sequences support lazy evaluation.
+They support it, because lazy evaluation is a core feature of JavaScript ES6 iterators.

-This means that the values in iterators/sequences are only evaluated only once they are needed:
+This means that the values in iterators/sequences are only evaluated once they are needed:

 ```js